aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 13. **Create a Dataset Group and Target Time Series data**
     1. On the Forecast console, click Create dataset group

     2. Give your Dataset Group a name, and choose Custom “domain” or another vocabulary that is convenient for you.
 The domain is for convenience, it makes no difference to forecast algorithms whether you call your target value “demand” or “target_value”, the column headers will be dropped anyway.

     3. Click Next

     4. Give your TTS dataset a name, choose data frequency, e.g. “D”.
 This should match [Step 3.3 above](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice).

     5. Use the default schema builder to drag columns in the same order as your TTS data from [Step 10 above](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice).

     6. Make sure the schema timestamp format matches your choice from [Step 7 above](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice)

     7. On Dataset import details, paste the S3 URI location of TTS.csv from [Step 10 above](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice).

+       > Alternatively, you can [use our taxi demo data](https://amazon-forecast-samples.s3.amazonaws.com/automation_solution/demo-nyctaxi/nyctaxi_weather_auto.csv).
+Download it locally, upload to S3, copy the S3 URI.

     8. Click Start

 14. **Wait the specified time, then check your Dataset import field statistics.**